ivanbruel/webdriver.sh/README.md

 #### Do I need to disable SIP?

 No, but you'll want to if you are modifying the drivers to load - making changes to a kext's Info.plist excludes it from the prelinked kernel the next time it's built.
-Clover users can try [this kext patch](https://github.com/vulgo/webdriver.sh/blob/master/etc/clover-patch.plist) instead.
+Clover users may try [this kext patch](https://github.com/vulgo/webdriver.sh/blob/master/etc/clover-patch.plist) which disables Nvidia's OS checks.
 See also: [WebDriverStartup](https://github.com/vulgo/WebDriverStartup).

 #### Will webdriver.sh mess with Nvidia's installer or 'repackage' the driver?

 No, there are [other tools](https://www.google.com/search?q=nvidia+web+driver+repackager) available for doing this.
 For example,  [NvidiaWebDriverRepackager](https://github.com/Pavo-IM/NvidiaWebDriverRepackager)

-#### What about uninstalling, won't there be problems without repackaging?
+#### Won't there be problems without repackaging?

-No, Nvidia's own installer runs a perl script that removes anything that was installed by webdriver.sh
+No, the drivers are installed in exactly the same way (yes, it's just copying files) - and Nvidia's own installer removes anything installed by webdriver.sh.

 #### Can't I just uninstall the drivers using webdriver.sh?